MIT-LCP/mimic-website/content/mimicdata/io.md

 # INPUTEVENTS_CV, INPUTEVENTS_MV, OUTPUTEVENTS

 Inputs exist in two separate tables: INPUTEVENTS\_CV and INPUTEVENTS\_MV.
 INPUTEVENTS\_CV contains CareVue inputs, while INPUTEVENTS\_MV contains Metavision inputs.
-Results from these tables can be unioned as the same patient stay never occurs in both tables.
-Concretely, a unique `ICUSTAY_ID` only occurs in *one* out of the two tables.
-However, if a patient has two ICU stays, one in CareVue and one in Metavision, then they could appear in both tables.
-As a result, a unique `SUBJECT_ID` could occur in both tables.
-All outputs for both Metavision and CareVue patients have been merged into the OUTPUTEVENTS table.
+Results from these tables can be unioned as observations are not duplicated across tables.

 ## Outputs